 - a.
 Ethical frameworks for analysis of ethical issues in Computer Science. - b.
 ACM Professional Code of Ethics: professional and ethical responsibilities in a computerized society - c.
 Computer Security.
 Risks and liabilities of safety-critical systems. - d.
 Intellectual Property, Privacy and Cybercrimes. - e.
 The Digital Divide. - f.
 Digital Identity and Digital Communities. - g.
 Social Implications of Internet. - h.
 Computer Crimes - i.
-Ethical challenges arising from social networks, mobile telecommunications, virtual reality. - j.
-Student's term papers discussion
+Ethical challenges arising from social networks, mobile telecommunications, virtual reality. - Student's term papers discussion j.

-CSC 4400 Software Engineering

-Nadimpalli Mahadev

-Foundations of Software Engineering by A. Ahmed and B. Prasad, CRC Press 2016.

-Class Notes and other handouts posted to Blackboard.

-- 5. Specific course information - a. brief description of the content of the course (catalog description) This course examines main features of software life cycle.
+- 1. Course number and name CSC 4400 Software Engineering - 2.
+Credits and contact hours 3 Credits, 37.5 Hours - 3.
+Instructor's or course coordinator's name Nadimpalli Mahadev - 4.
+Text book, title, author, and year Foundations of Software Engineering by A. Ahmed and B. Prasad, CRC Press 2016. - a. other supplemental materials - Class Notes and other handouts posted to Blackboard. - 5.
+Specific course information - a. brief description of the content of the course (catalog description) This course examines main features of software life cycle.
 It covers the main issues in design creation, principles of programs verification, system testing and evaluation criteria.
 This course provides students with an opportunity to obtain practical experience in software design using CASE tools.
-Students work in project teams and apply principles of software design, verification, testing and coding toward the solutions of assigned problems. - b. prerequisites or co-requisites c. indicate whether a required, elective, or selected elective (as per Table 5-1) course in the program
+Students work in project teams and apply principles of software design, verification, testing and coding toward the solutions of assigned problems. - b. prerequisites or co-requisites CSC 3011 - c. indicate whether a required, elective, or selected elective (as per Table 5-1) course in the program - Required - 6.
+Specific goals for the course - a. specific outcomes of instruction, ex.
+The student will be able to explain the significance of current research about a particular topic.